Influence of spin fluctuations near the Mott transition: a DMFT study: Methodology

 In the large $N$ limit of \cite{Florens02}, the Green's functions for the auxiliary particles are readily obtained from Dyson equation in Matsubara frequency:

 where the associated self-energies read in imaginary time:

 Similarly, the parameter $\Lambda$ in Eq.~(\ref{GX}) is obtained by the average constraint $G_X(\tau=0)=1$.
 When re-expressed in terms of the emergent variables, the baths entering the self-consistency conditions Eqs.~(\ref{selfconsistency1}-\ref{selfconsistency2}) can be simplified as: $\Delta(\T)=t^2 G_d(\T)=t^2G_f(\T)G_X(\T)$ and $Q(\T)=J^2\chi(\T)=J^2G_f(\T)^2$.
 Together with these self-consistent equations, the above self-energies form a non-linear set of integral equations that we solve numerically.
-We note that two important limits are naturally incorporated in this scheme: $i)$ For $J=0$ (standard Hubbard model), the spin bath $Q(\tau)$ can be forgotten, and we recover the slave-rotor treatment \cite{Florens02} of the usual DMFT equations, so that a Mott metal-insulator transition occurs at a critical value of $U/t$; $ii)$ More interestingly at $U=\infty$, charge fluctuations are fully suppressed, as the gapped rotor propagator $G_X(\tau)$ can be discarded in Eq.~(\ref{Sf}).
-One then recovers the quantum spin liquid equations of Sachdev and Ye \cite{Sachdev93}, where the exchange $J$ is responsible for changing the high temperature Curie behavior of the spin susceptibility $\chi(\tau)\simeq 1$ into the slow temporal decay $\chi(\tau)\propto 1/|\tau|$.
-As a consequence the temperature dependence of the static susceptibility $\chi(T)=\int_0^\beta \! d\tau \chi(\tau)$ turns from a Curie law $\chi(T)=1/T$ at $T\gg J$ into a slower logarithmic divergence $\chi(T)\propto \log(1/T)$ at $T\ll J$.
+We note that two important limits are naturally incorporated in this scheme: $i)$ For $J=0$ (standard Hubbard model), the spin bath $Q(\tau)$ can be dropped, and we recover the slave-rotor treatment \cite{Florens02} of the usual DMFT equations, so that a Mott metal-insulator transition occurs at a critical value of $U/t$; $ii)$ More interestingly at $U=\infty$, charge fluctuations are fully suppressed, as the gapped rotor propagator $G_X(\tau)$ can be discarded in Eq.~(\ref{Sf}).
+One then recovers the quantum spin liquid equations of Sachdev and Ye \cite{Sachdev93}, where the exchange $J$ is responsible for changing the high temperature Curie behavior of the spin susceptibility $\chi(\tau)\simeq 1/4$ into the slow temporal decay $\chi(\tau)\propto 1/|\tau|$.
+As a consequence, the temperature dependence of the static susceptibility $\chi(T)=\int_0^\beta \! d\tau \chi(\tau)$ turns from a Curie law $\chi(T)=1/(4T)$ at $T\gg J$ into a slower logarithmic divergence $\chi(T)\propto \log(1/T)$ at $T\ll J$.
 This interesting absence of (spin glass) magnetic ordering at finite temperature, due to the enhanced quantum fluctuations brought by the large $N$ fermionic representation of the spin, allows us to study the onset of magnetic fluctuations in the whole range of temperatures.
+Some comments are in order here on the validity of the large $N$ limit for describing realistic single-band Heisenberg spin-liquid models at $N=2$.
+Indeed, pioneer quantum Monte Carlo simulations~\cite{Grempel} of the quantum spin glass model (in the $U=\infty$ limit) reported a very different class of solutions at finite temperature, showing a renormalized finite Curie constant, hence a still $1/T$ diverging spin susceptibility, instead of the $\log(1/T)$ result obtained by Sachdev and Ye at large-$N$~\cite{Sachdev93}.
+Further studies~\cite{Arrachea,GPS,VBS} demonstrated however that these paramagnetic solutions were actually metastable states below the freezing temperature.
+The correct low temperature physics at $N=2$ is infact the one of a nearly quantum critical state (with tiny Edwards-Anderson order parameter $q_{\mathrm{EA}}$=0.06), where low-energy excitations are perfectly described by the large-$N$ limit.
+In addition, we also note that the increase of quantum fluctuations occuring in our finite $U$ Hubbard model has the tendency to enhance spin-liquid behavior, since we are far from the Heisenberg limit near the Mott boundary, as discussed previously~\cite{Parcollet99,GPS}.
+This discussion thus certainly vindicates our chosen theoretical framework for describing spin-liquid effects.
+Finally, we also note that most recent studies on this general topic have focused on the more challenging finite-dimension Mott transition towards a spinon liquid~\cite{Florens04,Lee05,Zhao07,Senthil08,Podolsky09,Ko11,Wang11,Potter12}.
+Our study aims rather at including explicitly the effect of random magnetic exchange terms, which are notoriously difficult to address on finite dimensional lattice.